CV

 RESEARCH INTERESTS

-1) Star formation, gas dynamics, and the 3-D structure of our Galaxy’s Central Molecular Zone (CMZ), 2) clustered star formation and its potential variation with environment, 3) the future of Far-IR astrophysics, and 4) how galaxy-scale processes affect the detailed physics of star formation.
+1) Star formation, gas dynamics, and the 3-D structure of our Galaxy’s Central Molecular Zone (CMZ), 2) Mass and energy cycles in the CMZ, 3) clustered star formation and its potential variation with environment, and 4) the future of Far-IR astrophysics.

 PROFESSIONAL PREPARATION